Byker Grove: Production

+Cancellation

+On 11 May 2006, the BBC announced that the series would be ending after 17 years as part of a broader strategy for CBBC to focus more tightly on the primary school age-group as its core audience.
+Shortly after the announcement Richard Deverell, head of CBBC, was interviewed on Newsround about the decision to axe Byker Grove.
+Filming wrapped on 24 August, and the final series, moved to the CBBC Channel, started on 7 October 2006.

+In July 2025, STV Player and ITVX signed a co-exclusivity deal with Ant and Dec’s production company Mitre Studios to become the first streaming services to provide every episode.
+At the time of announcement, the first five series were available to stream on STV Player, with the remaining series available on both services later in the year.
+The entire series became available on ITVX on 16 November 2025.

-Cast
+Cast and crew

 Byker Grove launched the careers of Anthony McPartlin ("P.J.") and Declan Donnelly ("Duncan"), who are otherwise known as Ant & Dec, as well as the actress Jill Halfpenny, Donna Air, former CBBC presenter Andrew Hayden-Smith and Emmerdale actors Dale Meeks, Charlie Hardwick, Chelsea Halfpenny, Laura Norton and Victoria Hawkins.
 Also appearing in the series was the now glamour model Francoise Boufhal ("Ellie Baines") and Charlie Hunnam, who later starred in the American TV series Sons of Anarchy and co-starred in Pacific Rim (2013).

-The cast and crew from the first 10 years of the show held their first reunion on 19 May 2012 in the Quayside area of Newcastle upon Tyne and on a river boat cruise.
-The party guests included Ant and Dec, Donna Air, Charlie Hardwick and Andrew Hayden-Smith.

-Production team

 The founder producer/director (1989–95) was Matthew Robinson.
 After being promoted to become executive producer of Byker Grove for two years (1995–97), he became executive producer of EastEnders, then Head of Drama for BBC Wales, and now runs Khmer Mekong Films in Cambodia.
 Byker Grove was also home to writers such as Catherine Johnson (who went on to pen Mamma Mia!, the ABBA musical) and Matthew Graham (This Life, Doctor Who and co-creator of BBC One's Life on Mars).
 The first writer was Adele Rose–in Series 1 she wrote episodes 1–4 and 6; her daughter, Carrie Rose, wrote episode 5.
 The most prolific writer was Brian B. Thompson, who wrote 50 episodes over 12 series.
 Byker Grove gave Academy Award-winning director Tom Hooper his first break into TV drama when he directed four episodes in 1997.

+The cast and crew from the first 10 years of the show held their first reunion on 19 May 2012 in the Quayside area of Newcastle upon Tyne and on a river boat cruise.